-This soup is a delicious, one-pot meal made very easy by using an Instant Pot or other electric pressure cooker.
-Add your ingredients, set the time, and walk away.
-Come back to a delicious, healthy vegan soup!
-Jump to recipe and video.
+This Instant Pot vegetable soup is a delicious, one-pot meal made very easy by using an electric pressure cooker.

 I know it’s been a while since my last recipe, but I’ve been keeping busy.
 I’ve spent the last few weeks helping my daughter pack for college, sitting on the board of directors of my church, helping to launch a new group for professional women in Mississippi, and adopting a dog.
 Now, I know that you are duly impressed by all of that, but what you really want to know about is the dog!
 And so…